owenthcarey/python-typescript-cpp-book/README.md

 In this book, we’ll embark on a journey to explore three of the most widely used and influential programming languages of our time: Python, TypeScript, and C++.
 These languages, each representative of different paradigms and use cases, provide us with a rich canvas to paint a comprehensive picture of modern programming.

-So whether you’re a beginner taking your first steps into the world of programming or an experienced coder aiming to diversify your toolkit, this introductory chapter serves as the doorway into the fascinating realms of Python, TypeScript, and C++.
+So whether you’re a beginner taking your first steps into the world of programming or an experienced coder aiming to diversify your tool kit, this introductory chapter serves as the doorway into the fascinating realms of Python, TypeScript, and C++.
 Our journey will traverse through the landscapes of these languages, diving into their history, syntax, semantics, strengths, weaknesses, use cases, and much more.

 I’m glad to have you onboard for this exciting voyage.
 Let’s set sail into the vast ocean of programming languages, casting our net into the deep waters of Python, TypeScript, and C++.
 Your journey of discovery starts here.